davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/period-comma.png)

 The period, I assume, is basically a proxy for sentence length, where more periods mean shorter sentences?
-So, sentences are longest at the very beginning, and shortest just shy of the very end, around 97%.
+So, sentences are longest at the very beginning, and shortest just shy of the end, around 97%.
 I guess - long, descriptive sentences at the start, and short, staccato, action-filled sentences at the end?
-And it makes sense that commas would be (sort of) the inverse of this - fewer periods means longer sentences, which means more commas?
-And, they kiss at the end!
+And it makes sense that commas would be inversely correlated - fewer periods means longer sentences, which means more commas?
+(And, they kiss at the end!)

 Anyway, there's sort of an infinity of stuff to look at here, and it's hard to know where to start.
 I'm writing code right now to look at all of these in the context of higher-order ngrams - eg, what words are following "the" in the 99th percentile?
 And beyond that, I think most interesting - would it be possible to use these kinds of trends in really high-frequency words to train classifiers that could "unshuffle" novels, a predictive model of narrative sequence?